 Marrickville Public School is the winner of the $100,000 My Park Rules competition playground transformation.
 The contest, hosted by AILA and 202020 Vision, encouraged schools to submit ideas on how to reinvigorate their outdoor spaces.
 Jury Chair Kylie Legge, from Place Partners, says the winning New South Wales school’s community spirit inspired the jury of landscape and greening experts, which included Lucy Turnbull.
 “The community of students, staff and parents illustrates how the creation of a shared vision can also be a call to arms to be the change you want to see in the world,” she says.
 Expanses of hard asphalt will be lifted to make way for green space, including an orchard zone to grow food with the local community.
 Tract Consultants designed the new space in collaboration with the school.
 Proud sponsor …

-Superblocks to the rescue Barcelona’s radical new strategy will restrict traffic to a number of big roads, drastically reducing pollution and turning secondary streets into citizen spaces for culture, leisure and the community.
+Superblocks to the rescue: Barcelona’s radical new strategy will restrict traffic to a number of big roads, drastically reducing pollution and turning secondary streets into citizen spaces for culture, leisure and the community.
 “In a city as dense as ours, it’s all the more necessary to re-conquer spaces.”
 Visit the Guardian article.
-7 placemaking tips The Project for Public Spaces is a wealth of knowledge and research on how to create vibrant places rather than just useable spaces.
+Photo by Kaspars Upmanis on Unsplash.
+7 placemaking tips: The Project for Public Spaces is a wealth of knowledge and research on how to create vibrant places rather than just useable spaces.
 Vox Urban highlights seven pearls of wisdom.
 In three words, these are: Engage with community Place, not space Collaborate with partners Prepare to push Observe local users Triangulate related elements Value, not cost.
 Read the full story.
-104 year old street artist yarn bombs town Grace Brett might be the oldest living street artist in the world. …
+Photo: Sydney Living Museums.
+104 year old street artist yarn bombs town Grace Brett might be …